lixinyu66666/xinyu-qiujun_web/README.md

    mongodb+srv://username:password@cluster.mongodb.net/mydb?retryWrites=true&w=majority
    ```

-### Solution 2: Use Firebase Storage for Images
+### Solution 2: Use MongoDB GridFS for Image Storage

-The application now supports Firebase Storage for image uploads:
+The application now uses MongoDB GridFS for image storage, replacing Firebase Storage.
+This approach is:

-1. Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
-2. In the Firebase console, go to "Storage" and set up Cloud Storage.
-3. Go to Project Settings > Service Accounts.
-4. Click "Generate New Private Key" to download your service account credentials.
-5. Rename the downloaded file to `firebase-key.json` and place it in the root directory of the project.
+1. Free to use with your MongoDB Atlas account
+2. Integrated with the existing MongoDB database
+3. Efficient for storing and retrieving binary data like images
+4. Compatible with Vercel's stateless deployment model

-6. Update your `.env` file with the following variables:
+To enable GridFS storage, update your `.env` file with:
    ```
-   USE_FIREBASE_STORAGE=true
-   FIREBASE_BUCKET=your-project-id.appspot.com
+   USE_GRIDFS_STORAGE=true
    ```

 ## Deploying to Vercel